-I want to share with you a useful kitchen gadget, the shrimp tool.
+I’m happy to share with you a useful kitchen gadget called the Shrimp Tool.
 Even though shrimp season is coming to a close in some zones, we still have access to frozen shrimp in the shell, and that’s when this little helper comes in handy.

 It’s safe to use, saves time in the kitchen, and that makes me happy!

 Please note that there are Affiliate Links in the content of Louisiana Woman Blog and I will earn a commission if you purchase through those links.
 I have used these products in these links and recommend them for your convenience.

 Peeling shrimp is one job I used to put off until the last minute.
 It can be tedious and drawn out.
 Like having to remove the tail and the shell then cut into the back of the shrimp to get that nasty vein out.
 The only thing that motivated me was the thought of that yummy shrimp dish I was about to enjoy like this Shrimp Creole.

 Then, at last, my sister, Eleanor, introduced me to the Shrimp Tool.
 Let me show you how it works.

 Insert the peeler into the back of the shrimp.
 You don’t have to remove the tail, but these shrimp came packaged tail-less for my freezer, so I’m using what I have.